morales-felix/Qatar-2022-FIFA-World-Cup-simulation/README.md

 Needless to say, seeing Argentina winning was one of the happiest moments in my life.

 BUT I SHOULD HAVE PUT MY MONEY WHERE MY SIMULATIONS WERE AND GET SOME BRAGGING POINTS TOO!!! 😭

+*not too crazy though...
+As I continue to live on this Earth, I realize that fandom isn't a static thing